DreamOfTheRedChamber/leetcode/README.md

 * [leetcode sins](#leetcode-sins)

 ### Strategy <a id="strategy"></a>
-* Principles
+* Think from perspectives of designing products and teamwork
-  * Think as if you are making product
+  * Think as if you are desigining product
     * identify problems
     * make tradeoffs
     * attention to details